-- If you added code, such as .jar files provided by Support, the code may be overwritten during the upgrade.
+- If you added code, such as .jar files provided by Technical Support, the code may be overwritten during the upgrade.

 If you are upgrading to WHD 12.7.1 or later with a MySQL database, the installer replaces Oracle Java with the Open Java Development Kit (OpenJDK).
 This update modifies the Web Help Desk home directory structure, deleting the previous MySQL JDBC driver directory.
 To prevent errors in the application, reinstall the MySQL JDBC driver to the new directory after you complete the upgrade.
 See Install the MySQL JDBC driver for details.

 - If you are upgrading from WHD 12.7.0 to WHD 12.7.1 or later with a Microsoft SQL Server database and the installer generates an error, rerun the install as an administrator and select Upgrade/Repair when prompted.

 - If you are migrating your database using a third-party tool, contact the tool vendor for assistance.